commonism/aiopenapi3/docs/source/use.rst

 filter
 """"""

-jmespath expressions can be used to massage the result
+jmespath expressions can be used to massage the result via ``--format``

 .. code::